 Travelling can be quite expensive.
 Travelling can be quite cheap as well.
-When it comes to money, less is more so here are some tips that may help you organising cheaper trips.
-And guess what!
-Cheap trips can lead to more frequent ones!
+When it comes to money, less is more and the million dollar question regarding flights costs is: how to find cheap flights?!

 1. Be flexible